Protecting Your Child from Sexual Abuse

 Establish a Safe Environment.

 - Insist that youth serving agencies, schools and programs mandate training and reporting protocols for all staff and volunteers.
-Click here for information on CTF’s Child Personal Safety Program, Talking About Touching.
+Click here for information on the Children's Trust Child Personal Safety Program, Talking About Touching.

 - Check references for babysitters and child care providers.